This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Bake at 350°F for 14-16 minutes.
 Test the cupcakes for doneness by inserting a toothpick into the center of the cupcake.
 If the toothpick comes out clean, the cupcakes are done.
 Cool Completely.

-- For the frosting: Puree the blackberries using a food processor.
+- Puree the blackberries using a food processor.
 Optional, strain the blackberry puree through a fine sieve to make a smoother frosting.
 Set aside.

 - Set your bowl over top of a pot with water, just enough to cover the bottom of the pot.
 You do not want the water to boil and touch the bottom of your mixing bowl.
 Heat the water on medium to medium-low heat.